kj114022/Texton/notes/Previous/SCRAPER_STATUS.md

 ## Current Status ✅

-The Pantheon app now searches across **3 book sources**, but there are improvements needed for better results:
+The Texton app now searches across **3 book sources**, but there are improvements needed for better results:

 ### 1. **Libgen** (libgen.rs) ✅
 - **Status**: URL updated to working mirror